samarthgupta212/coffee_machine/README.md

 Go 1.13 or above is installed

 1. Clone the repository
 2. Run go build command.
-This one file with name coffee_machine.exe in case of windows coffee_machine in case of mac/linux machine should be created
+One file with name coffee_machine.exe in case of windows. coffee_machine in case of mac/linux machine should be created.
-3. Then run ./coffee_machine or coffee_machine.exe to make the code run
+3. Then run ./coffee_machine or coffee_machine.exe to make the code run.
 4. To run test cases run go test -v ./...